-Local utility services provide safe, sustainable access to clean water and sanitation, improving health and living standards for the urban poor.
+We seek to change the way that cities provide access to water and sanitation for low-income communities, improving health and living standards for the poorest residents.

 Build Capacity in Existing Systems